-The programme addresses the socio-economic barriers that skilled graduates entering the workplace face and is open to graduates from low-income backgrounds who were in receipt of a full maintenance grant throughout university.
+The programme addresses the socio-economic barriers that outstanding, skilled graduates entering the workplace face and is open to graduates from low-income backgrounds who were in receipt of a full maintenance grant throughout university.
 The Weston Jerwood Creative Bursaries Programme is designed and managed by Jerwood Charitable Foundation in partnership with British Council.
 It has been made possible through the combined support of Arts Council England’s Ambition for Excellence Fund, Garfield Weston Foundation, Jerwood Charitable Foundation, CHK Charities Limited and PRS Foundation.

 Unpaid internships and poor recruitment practices are a barrier which threaten to impact on the diversity and vibrancy of our future arts workforce.
 This programme champions new voices and promotes the potential for positive change through sharing evidence of best practice in recruitment and talent development.
 Its beneficiaries are the potential arts leaders of the future; those who in turn should be powerful advocates for the cultural change needed to achieve real, ingrained diversity in the arts.
 Providing these bursaries goes some way to making entry into the arts a level playing field and ensures those with talent, if not financial backing, are given the opportunity to succeed.
 Support from Arts Council England's Ambition for Excellence funding will increase the sustainability of the programme and extend the impact for the sector through intensive evaluation and sharing of what is learnt.

 Fair access to opportunities is one of the most urgent issues facing the arts today.
 It is excellent that we have been able to fund Jerwood Charitable Foundation, in whose expert hands this project will have the best possible impact.
 By engaging participants in strong principles of inclusion they will go on to open doors for others, and create lasting and meaningful change in the sector.

 Joyce Wilson, London Area Director, Arts Council England.